TarinaSnyman/F1Predictions/README.md

 ## Licensing Notice
 This project is licensed under the Apache License 2.0.

-**If you plan to use this project (or any part of it) in a commercial setting, please notify the author beforehand and include proper attribution.**
+**If you plan to use this project (or any part of it) in a commercial setting, please notify me beforehand and include proper attribution.**

 I appreciate knowing where and how my work is used.
 Feel free to reach out via GitHub or email before deploying or integrating this into commercial tools or platforms.